A Word From Our Executive Director

 I always knew that I would find a way to help and to seek justice for those who needed it most.
 Although shy as a child I was troubled by anyone being left out or bullied.
 If someone even appeared in need I quickly went to their defense.
 As a young girl I made friends with children who needed a friend; as a teen, I called out racism and sexism to anyone, regardless of whether you were family or an authority figure.
 Following my graduation from Fordham, I traveled to Lebanon and Syria amidst war and right after the assassination of Lebanon’s Prime Minister to support the population experiencing tragedy, and next to Kenya to volunteer in the slums.
 My travels and experiences helped me realize that the world is my home and we are all the solution and/or reasoning for why we are where we are as a unit.
 This remains true in my work today.

-The Justice System in Numbers
+The Legal System in Numbers

 Our Solution